Service accounts and dependencies

 TFSWareHouseDataReader on the report server

-The following services run under service accounts in a deployment of Team Foundation Server:
+The following table lists the services that run under service accounts in an on-premises Azure DevOps deployment.

 |Service name||Service account||Logical Tier|